sctech-tr/betterfetch/README.md

 - terminal shell.
 - desktop environment.
 - terminal emulator.
+- your cpu.
+- your init. (e.g. systemd)
+- local ip.
 - 7 colored dots to identify terminal colors.
 ## How do I use it?
 type ```betterfetch``` to run it